Rxxbertx/Lenovo-Legion-5pro-Hackintosh/README.md

 ***

 > [!IMPORTANT]
-> NUEVA ACTUALIZACION, AHORA VENTURA, se han realizado cambios en los kexts
+> NEW UPDATE, NOW VENTURA, changes have been made to kexts